- Graduate

 Comprehensive examination

-As part of the comprehensive exam you will be expected to write one or more papers including detailed reviews of the literature.
-Your supervisor and committee will come up with a set of questions based on your papers.
+As part of the comprehensive exam you will be expected to write a paper on a research question within the proposed research topic.
+Your supervisor and committee will write a set of questions based on your paper and submit them to you with a timeline for written responses to the questions.

 The comp exam (sometimes called comps) is meant to assess your broad understanding of your research area and is normally completed before the end of the fourth term of the program.
 You normally meet with your supervisor and committee prior to the exam to discuss the process and expectations.
 Review the PhD Comprehensive Exam Procedures before you begin your preparations.